osick/repo-ctx/docs/mcp_tools_reference.md

 ---

-## Tool Name Note
+## Tool Naming

-All tools have the `gitlab-` prefix for **historical reasons** (repo-ctx was initially GitLab-focused).
-However, all tools now support **GitLab, GitHub, and local Git repositories**.
-The prefix may be updated in a future version with backward-compatible aliases.
+All tools use the `repo-ctx-` prefix to indicate they are part of the repo-ctx project and work across **all providers** (GitLab, GitHub, and local Git repositories).
+The naming emphasizes the multi-provider nature of the tool.

 ---